itchyny/lightline.vim/README.md

 If the colors of the statusline do not change from the default colors, move the settings of `g:lightline` before setting the colorscheme.

-There are many lightline colorschemes available.
-See `:h g:lightline.colorscheme` for the colorscheme list.
+There are many lightline colorschemes available as shown above in this README.md.
+See `:h g:lightline.colorscheme` for the complete list.

 ## Advanced configuration
 The default appearance of lightline.vim is carefully designed that tutorial is enough here for most people.